Tractors - Trailers and Wagons

 - Use a locking jack, or jack and blocks, for hitching and unhitching a two-wheeled or tandem centre-balanced wagon.

-- Attach the safety chain from the tractor to the frame of the towed equipment.
-Safety chains must be strong enough to hold the weight of the towed implement and any load it is carrying.
+- The breaking strength of safety chains must be equal to hold the total actual weight of the towed implement and any load it is carrying.

 - Distribute loads evenly and securely.